bakpakin/ats-lua/README.md

 Each test program contains a Makefile and can be compiled with `make`, and then run with `make run`.
 Try the triangle test program for the simplest test programs.

+Be sure to compile the main ats-lua program before building the example programs.

 ## Code overview of atscc2lua

 The code for atscc2lua is in the DATS directory.